The word uncanny describes phenomena or entities that elicit an eerie, strange, or uncomfortable sensation.

 While the genre has been incredibly successful in cinema and literature, it is still young in the video game industry.
-I want to explore the opportunities that the medium of video games offers to the horror tradition.
+Dora wants to explore the opportunities the medium of video games offers to the horror tradition.

-I started reading and listening to folk and fairy tales as a child.
-Some of the first collections I read included the fairy tales of the Brothers Grimm, Charles Perrault, and Hans Christian Andersen.
+Dora started reading and listening to folk and fairy tales as a child.
+Some of the first collections she read included the fairy tales of the Brothers Grimm, Charles Perrault, and Hans Christian Andersen.

-With time, this childhood interested developed into an enthusiasm for folklore around the world and I quickly became familiar with dominant folk believes in different countries and their underlying narrative patterns.
+With time, this childhood interest developed into an enthusiasm for folklore around the world, and Dora quickly became familiar with dominant folk beliefs in different countries and their underlying narrative patterns.

 Languages and Cultures

-Going hand-in-hand with my interest in Folklore, most of my academic education focused on studying languages and cultures, which has provided me with a deep understanding of various cultural phenomena, with a focus on Slavic, Northern American, and East-Asian cultural histories and trends.
+Going hand-in-hand with her interest in Folklore, most of Dora's academic education focused on studying languages and cultures, which has provided her with a deep understanding of various cultural phenomena, with a focus on Slavic, Northern American, and East-Asian cultural histories and trends.

 Literature and Literary Theory

-Due to my bachelor's education in European Languages and Cultures, I am familiar with literary traditions, developments, and narrative patterns across the globe.
-I can easily operationalize this knowledge when crafting a story for a game by, for example, smartly using (or avoiding) established clichés in literary history (think of "the amnesiac hero," "the last of our race," or "the evil lackey").
+Due to her bachelor's education in European Languages and Cultures, Dora is familiar with literary traditions, developments, and narrative patterns across the globe.
+She can easily operationalize this knowledge when crafting a story for a game by, for example, smartly using (or avoiding) established clichés in literary history (think of "the amnesiac hero," "the last of our race," or "the evil lackey").

-Throughout my education, I have also studied linguistics, as well as how audiences react to texts in different media, which allows me to base my design decisions on solid empirical evidence and qualitative research conducted with users.
+Throughout her education, Dora has also studied linguistics, as well as how audiences react to texts in different media, which allows her to base her design decisions on solid empirical evidence and qualitative research conducted with users.